au-research/raido/doc/service-level-guide.md

-**Note**: This page is a prototype, it is not yet agreed that these are the usage terms for Raido.
+This service level guide will be published by linking to it from the [ARDC Product Service Versioning standard(https://confluence.ardc.edu.au/display/DPST/ARDC+Online+Services%3A+Introduction+of+Maintenance+Windows+and+Product+Versions)

-It is intended that we will "publish" this guide by adding a link from the new "about RAID" page to this page on github.
+The link above will be updated when the standard is published.

 ----

-Raido is just one possible implementation of the RAiD ISO standard.
+The ARDC RAiD service is just one possible implementation of the RAiD ISO standard registration-agency regional service functionality.
 Other registration agencies may run RAiD implementations with completely different levels of service.

-The below service level statements are in the nature of "aspirations" for the Raido system - they are not a guarantee and this document is not intended as a contract.
+The below service level statements are in the nature of "aspirations" for the RAiD Service - they are not a guarantee and this document is not intended as a contract.

-The service level guide is published in order to set expectations around how Raido can be used and what should be expected as baseline level of service.
+The service level guide is published in order to set expectations around how the service can be used and what can be assumed as a baseline level of support.

-The Raido team aims to provide this level of service on a best-effort basis, subject to funding and resource availability.
+The RAiD team aims to provide this level of service on a best-effort basis, subject to funding and resource availability.

 The service level guide may change, if we find we can't meet this level of service, we will adjust the guide to provide guidance on the service level